 They closed Filmstock in 2009, the 11th and final festival (they were always going to do 11) and retired all other joint creative projects to concentrate on the future of their film work.
 In 2010 they produced 'IT'S NATURAL TO BE AFRAID', a short film that went on to play at 27 film festivals and receive 7 awards.
-Though a slate of features has always been nurtured, 'WILDERNESS', a pilot project with Falmouth University's School of Film & Television will be their first ultra-low budget feature, and was completed in January 2017.
+Though a slate of features has always been nurtured, 'WILDERNESS' is their first ultra-low budget feature, and was completed in January 2017.
 It went on to receive 13 awards at film festivals worldwide.

 Somehow he has ended up living with his dog by the sea in Cornwall, teaching film, with a doctorate in tow.

 He writes about film for a number of websites including The Quietus and The Big Picture and publishes academically on film education and music documentaries.
 He runs a successful film podcast called The Cinematologists with a colleague and friend and tries to watch a film a day where possible.

 He loves teaching film at university and is committed to keeping the lines between fan, student, critic and maker as blurred as possible for himself and his students.

 He loves to swim in the sea (though doesn’t do it as much as he would like and should) and is relieved that his insane coffee consumption didn't thwart his chance to raise a family with his partner Beth.